Martin Baxa: Chamber of Deputies

 In the 2017 Czech parliamentary election, Baxa was ranked third on the ODS list for the Plzeň region, but moved to first after receiving 4,655 preference votes, and thus elected to the Chamber of Deputies.

 On 13 January 2018, Baxa was elected vice-chairman of ODS at a congress in Ostrava, defending this post at subsequent ODS congresses in January 2020, and April 2022.

 Baxa again led the ODS list for Plzeň City Council at the 2018 municipal elections, in which his party finished second and Baxa defended his seat.
 After a coalition was formed of ODS, ANO 2011, TOP 09, and ČSSD were formed, Baxa replaced Martin Zrzavecký as Mayor.

 Ministerial career

-In the 2021 Czech parliamentary election, Baxa led the SPOLU coalition's candidate list for the Plzeň Region as a member of ODS.
-He was appointed as Minister of Culture in Petr Fiala's Cabinet on 17 December.
+In the 2021 Czech parliamentary election, Baxa led the Spolu coalition's candidate list for the Plzeň Region as a member of ODS.
+He was appointed as Minister of Culture in the cabinet of Petr Fiala on 17 December.
 Upon his appointment, Baxa resigned as mayor of Plzeň in January 2022 and was replaced by Pavel Šindelář.

 In the 2022 Czech municipal elections, Baxa was re-elected on the ODS list for Plzeň council.